 Monthly Users According to Facebook - February 2012 Service Launch Date Monthly Users % Change Spotify Oct 2008 15,800,000 +20% Pandora Jan 2000 9,200,000 +3% SoundCloud Oct 2008 3,100,000 +24% Bandcamp Sep 2008 1,200,000 +21% Grooveshark Jan 2006 1,100,000 0% Slacker Jun 2007 150,000 0% MOG Dec 2009 140,000 -30% Rdio Aug 2010 100,000 +43% […]

 This is my personal blog.
 The views expressed on this page are mine alone and not those of my employer.
 Update, April 8, 2013: Can you hear it?
 Take a watermark listening test.
-A while ago I posted about my confusion regarding Weird Spotify Compression Artifacts.
-It turns out the artifacts are not due to […]
+A while ago, I wrote about my confusion regarding Weird Spotify Compression Artifacts.
+It turns out the artifacts I was hearing are […]

 I put a Sound Blaster 16 in my first computer.
 It came with a CD-ROM full of goodies like Dr. Sbaitso, the talking psychologist.
 One app was called TextAssist and it had a special syntax that let you string together phonemes, specifying pitch, duration, even vibrato.
 I spent hours composing weird robot jingles.
 Itsy Bitsy […]